 The trouble is, you usually need to provide a permanent address to open up a bank account.
 It’s the old Catch 22 situation.
 You might get around this if the landlord or agency you are renting from can provide a housing contract upfront, but this is rarely the case.
-A better way is to make sure you look at Luxembourg banking options well in advance of your move to assess the possibility of what Expat banking packages can offer.
+A better way is to make sure you look at banking options well in advance of your move.
+That way, you can assess the possibility of what Expat banking packages can offer.

 It makes sense to research options before coming.
-With a high number of expats coming to live and work in Luxembourg each year, banks will usually have expat-friendly offers that account for common problems faced, or will at least be able to give advice.
+Banks usually have expat-friendly offers that account for common problems faced, or will at least be able to give advice.
 For instance, at some banks, there are expat current accounts that can be opened ahead of arrival so that issues like accommodation can get fixed in advance.
-There are also advice services especially designed for expats to help new arrivals with any queries on banking but also non-banking issues such as housing, language courses, welcome courses, insurances, relocation offices etc.
+There are also advice services specially designed for new arrivals.
+They answer queries on banking but also non-banking issues such as housing, language courses, welcome courses, insurances, or relocation offices.

 International money transfers and cross-border payments

-A common important expat banking item is moving money from country to country, whether that be transferring funds into the country when you move or making payments once you’ve relocated.
-Problems can include fees on foreign currency payments, how long it takes money to reach its destination, and issues with using credit cards abroad.
+A common issue for expats is moving money from country to country.
+That can be whether that be transferring funds into the country when you move or making payments once you’ve relocated.
+Problems include fees on foreign currency payments, how long money transfers take, and issues with using credit cards abroad.

-It’s advisable to talk to your bank if you’re going to be dealing with regular cross-border payments so that you can get the most attractive possible set up.
+Talk to your bank if you’re going to be dealing with regular cross-border payments.
+That way, you can get the most attractive possible set up.
 Banks offer a lot more than they used to and it’s much easier, especially within Europe.
 In fact, you don’t need to have several banks anymore, everything can be done from your one account in Luxembourg.

 It’s now possible for expats to make transfers and set up direct debits.
 The process is made even smoother thanks to mobile banking.
 Several banks offer a wide range of services through smartphone banking apps.